666rayen999/6ECS9/README.md

 ```

 ## you woudnt find library better den dis

 go look at dis [benchmark](https://github.com/abeimler/ecs_benchmark)

-you gon find that PicoECS is the fastest the most of the time
+you gon find that PicoECS is the fastest most of the time

 i did sum benchmarks

 6ecs9 is 2.5x faster than PicoECS

 #### benchmark:
 creating N entities

 creating 2 components (position, velocity)

 adding random components on each entity, some with position, and some with velocity, sum with both

 adding 2 systems (random, movement)

 - random: giving each entity random velocity